Amos: An Adam-style Optimizer with Adaptive Weight Decay towards Model-Oriented Scale: The Algorithm

 \emph{Decay factors}: $\bm{\tilde{d}}_t,\,\bm{\tilde{c}}_t$ are per-parameter decay factors such that $d_0=c_0=1$ and $d_t,\,c_t$ monotonically decrease to $0$ at $t\to\infty$.
 We provide a theoretical derivation of the asymptotic behavior of these factors in \S\,\ref{sec:amos}, together with a default form that works well empirically in all our experiments.
 The decay factors do not depend on a maximum number of training steps, thus enabling arbitrary continuous training.

 \emph{Memory Reduction}: Most previous optimizers operate element-wise, so the slot variables (e.g.~the running average $\bm{\tilde{v}}_t,\,\bm{\tilde{m}}_t$ in Adam) have the same shape as $\bm{\tilde{\theta}}$, which can be memory consuming.
 In Amos, two slot variables ($\bm{\tilde{v}}_t,\,\bm{\tilde{b}}_t$ in Algorithm~\ref{alg:amos}) are shared by certain slices in the model weights, reducing the memory usage of these slot variables.
 For example, if $\mathbb{R}^{m\times n}\ni\mW\subseteq\bm{\tilde{\theta}}$ is a linear transformation, the corresponding $\vv_t\in\mathbb{R}^{1\times n}$ is shared by the input dimension of $\mW$, reducing the memory usage by $m$ times.
-As a result, each scalar element $v_t,\,b_t,\,c_t,\,d_t$ may be used and updated by vector-valued $\vg_t$ and $\bm{\theta}_t$ corresponding to the reduced dimension, as we show in \Eqref{eq:amos_update_rule} and Algorithm~\ref{alg:amos}.
+As a result, in \Eqref{eq:amos_update_rule} and Algorithm~\ref{alg:amos}, $v_t,\,b_t,\,c_t$ and $d_t$ are reduced and become scalars, to be used and updated by vector-valued $\vg_t$ and $\bm{\theta}_t$.
 In this work, we reduce the input dimension of linear transformations, the embed dimension of embedding matrix, and all dimensions for other variables by default.
 An ablative study with different settings is found in \S\,\ref{sec:memory_reduction}.

 \paragraph{Hyper-parameter Tuning} The running average $v_t$ in Amos is a low-cost estimator for $\mathbb{E}[\rms(\vg_t)^2]$, where the expectation is taken over the example $z_t$ randomly drawn from the training data.
 It is similar to $v_t$ in Adam except that the mean square $\rms(\vg_t)^2$ is used instead of element-wise $g_t^2$, due to the memory reduction.
 Thus, the hyper-parameter $\beta$ behaves similarly to $\beta_2$ in Adam: Since the estimator mostly depends on the previous $1/(1-\beta)$ steps, $\beta$ should be close enough to $1$ to make the estimator accurate, but not too large that the model weights in the previous $1/(1-\beta)$ steps differ too much from the current step.
 We set $\beta=0.999$ by default (the same as $\beta_2$ in Adam), and it is found that $\beta$ should be smaller with larger batch size \citep{DBLP:conf/icml/ShazeerS18,roberta}.